pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 !!! info "Regular expressions (regex)"

-    A powerful rule-based tool for text analysis are **regular expressions**, where we define search patterns to find substrings in a text.
+    A very common rule-based tool for text analysis are **regular expressions**, where we define search patterns to find substrings in a text.
     Regexes operate deterministically, i.e. it is either a match or not.
     [Here](https://docs.python.org/3/library/re.html) is a guide using regular expressions with Python, which will be useful throughout the course (as well as your entire journey as a Python developer).